buildingSMART-Finland/InfraModel/markdown/pipenetworks.md

 {{xtabulate5 IM_struct}}

+#### Spatial allocation and avoidance

+Related to structure geometry an area or a volume for spatial allocation or avoidance may be defined as "IM_spatialZone" extension.
+Both spatialAllocation and spatialAvoidance are given as single metric value (in file length units).
+The allocation and avoidance geometry is interpreted according to the structure geometry definition as a radius around the vertical line defined by structure \<Center> 3D coordinates at the bottom level and @elevRim.

 ### Circular structures {#sec:mvd-circularstructure}

 Inspection wells of French drains are an example of a circular structure.
 Circular structures are defined using the structure element **\<Struct>** and its child elements.